-- d.
-The interrelationship between the orientation, location, mass and scale of building volumes, and elevations of proposed buildings, structures and other uses on-site are appropriate, compatible and aesthetically harmonious; - Analysis: The orientation, location, mass and scale of building volumes and elevations of proposed buildings are harmonious and will be constructed of high quality material.
-Additionally, the project is architecturally engaging as it contains both neutral and bold colors and successfully defines the base, middle and top. - e.
-The environmental impacts of the project, including, but not limited to noise, vibration, dust, drainage, erosion, storm water runoff, and odor which, even if insignificant for purposes of the California Environmental Quality Act (CEQA), will not have an unacceptable negative effect on adjacent property or properties. - Analysis: The project will not have an unacceptable negative effect on adjacent property or properties as the project is not anticipated to generate noise levels and odors after construction as it is a multi-family residential development.
-There will not be uses on-site that are anticipated to generate noise.
+d.
+The interrelationship between the orientation, location, mass and scale of building volumes, and elevations of proposed buildings, structures and other uses on-site are appropriate, compatible and aesthetically harmonious;

+Analysis: The orientation, location, mass and scale of building volumes and elevations of proposed buildings are harmonious and will be constructed of high quality material.
+Additionally, the project is architecturally engaging as it contains both neutral and bold colors and successfully defines the base, middle and top.
+Additionally, it is consistent with the Residential Design Guidelines as noted above.

+e.
+The environmental impacts of the project, including, but not limited to noise, vibration, dust, drainage, erosion, storm water runoff, and odor which, even if insignificant for purposes of the California Environmental Quality Act (CEQA), will not have an unacceptable negative effect on adjacent property or properties.

+Analysis: As analyzed pursuant to CEQA, in the Addendum to the Diridon Station Area Plan Environmental Impact report, General Plan 2040, Supplemental EIR, and Addenda thereto, it has been determined that the project will not have an unacceptable negative effect on adjacent property or properties as the project is not anticipated to exceed the City's noise standards or generate odors after construction as it is a multi-family residential development.
 The project has been evaluated with stormwater requirements and was found to be in compliance.

-Additionally, the project has been evaluated pursuant to CEQA. - 9.
-Evaluation Criteria for Demolition.
+- 9. Evaluation Criteria for Demolition.
 Chapter 20.80 of the San José Municipal Code establishes evaluation criteria for issuance of a permit to allow demolition.
 These criteria are made for the Project based on the above-stated findings related to General Plan, Zoning and CEQA conformance and for the reasons stated below, and subject to the conditions set forth in the Resolution. - a.
 The failure to approve the permit would result in the creation or continued existence of a nuisance, blight or dangerous condition; - b.
 The failure to approve the permit would jeopardize public health, safety or welfare; - c.
 The approval of the permit should facilitate a project which is compatible with the surrounding neighborhood; - d.
 The approval of the permit should maintain the supply of existing housing stock in the City of San José; - e.
 Both inventoried and non-inventoried buildings, sites and districts of historical significance should be preserved to the maximum extent feasible; - f.
 Rehabilitation or reuse of the existing building would not be feasible; and - g.
 The demolition, removal or relocation of the building without an approved replacement building should not have an adverse impact on the surrounding neighborhood.